One of the best things to do during a trip to Crete is to take some time to discover the past of the island.

 The suite known as the room of the Queen is the one housing the fantastic fresco with the dolphins (of which you can see the original in the Archaeological Museum of Heraklion).

 It’s located under the Queen megaron, and it has a personal chamber for the ruler known by the name of the Hall of the Double Axes.

 It’s a great idea to visit the Archaeological Site right after or soon before having also seen the exhibits in the Archaeological Museum of Heraklion, which gathers objects coming from most Archaeological Sites on Crete, not just from Knossos.

-The building has two floors devoted to the different civilizations that flourished on the island over the years, from the Minoan Period onwards, covering also the Mycaenean, the Dorians, the Hellenistic Period and the Roman Times, to name a few.
+The building has two floors devoted to the different civilizations that flourished on the island over the years, from the Minoan Period onwards, covering also the Mycenean, the Dorians, the Hellenistic Period, and the Roman Times, to name a few.